 After they join your team, employee retention is the no1 priority.

-As business owners will know, hiring the right people for your team is imperative to the success of your business – the right hire can boost morale, increase profitability, strengthen your team and overall, just make your company a happier place to be.
-If they decide to leave, it’s reported that it could cost your business up to 33% of ex-employees salary to find a replacement.
+Hiring the right people for your team is imperative to the success of your business – the right hire can boost morale, increase profitability, strengthen your team and overall, just make your company a happier place to be.
+If they decide to leave, it’s reported that it could cost your business up to 33% of an employee’s salary to find a replacement.
 So, with this much riding on each hire, why should that effort slow down the second they sign their contract?
 For us, staff retention and onboarding are just as – if not more important – as the hiring process.
 Here’s why…

 Onboarding lets them hit the ground running

 Typically, a new starter is going to take a week or so to settle in, which businesses often prepare for when they have a new member of the team.
 But what if that settling in period takes a month, or even more?
 This is what happens when there’s little to no onboarding process – and according to research from Gallup, 88% of organisations don’t onboard well.

 Put it this way, how can new starters be expected to work at full capacity when they haven’t been shown any processes, where to find things or ways of working within your company?
 No matter how many years of experience they’ve had in the industry, a misunderstanding of your internal infrastructure can slow them way down.
 By investing in an onboarding handbook, dedicated time for questions and access to information, your business can get the most from its new employee and your new team member can have a positive, productive start.

 Let’s put productivity aside for a second and think about the person who’s about to start a new role in your business.
 Starting a new role in 2021 can be intimidating and scary – on top of that, as all of us will know, that first day can be pretty daunting.
 As much as onboarding is about giving a new starter everything they need to do their job, it should also be used as a tool to immerse them into the culture of the company and introduce them to the team.